ironhack-datalabs/data-pt-ber-08-20/Labs/module-1_labs/04_pandas/01_lab-numpy/README.md

 ## Additional Challenges for the Nerds

 If you are way ahead of your classmates and willing to accept some tough challenges about Numpy, take one or several of the following Codewar *katas*.
 You need to already possess a good amount of knowledge in Python and statistics because you will need to write Python functions, do loops, write conditionals, and deal with matrices.
-Add your responses to the katas to `your-code` and submit to the instructor.

 * [Weird matrix multiplication](https://www.codewars.com/kata/weird-matrix-multiplication)
 * [Insert dashes](https://www.codewars.com/kata/insert-dashes)